Miroboku/Miroboku.github.io/content/authors/admin/_index.md

       - name: Ukrainian — Native
 ---

-I’m a Junior QA Engineer with a solid understanding of software testing theory, SDLC, and STLC processes.
-I’m passionate about ensuring product quality and constantly improving my testing skills.
-I’m highly motivated, ready to grow, and have a strong passion for working in gamedev and testing games.
+A Junior QA Engineer with solid knowledge of software testing theory, SDLC, and STLC.
+Driven by a commitment to product quality and a constant desire to sharpen my testing skills.
+Highly motivated to grow in the industry, with a genuine passion for gamedev and professional game testing.